MSLNZ/GTC/docs/API/uncertain_numbers.rst

 Measurement error
 =================

-Measurement obtains information about quantities; but the quantity of interest (the *measurand*) is never determined exactly, it can only be estimated.
+A measurement obtains information about a quantity; but the quantity itself (the *measurand*) is never determined exactly, it can only be estimated.
 There is always some *measurement error* involved.
 Writing this as an equation, where the unknown measurand is :math:`Y` and the measurement result is :math:`y`, we have

 .. math::